 Analyzing Li Auto's Unusual Options Activity

-Shares of Li Auto (NASDAQ:LI) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $32.63.
+Li Auto (NASDAQ:LI) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $30.59 following the option alert.

 - Option Type: SWEEP